clintwebb/librisp/docs/versions/3.20.00/readme.txt

-Release 3.20.00 is primarily geared towards providing support for handling large messages (by storing the stream in temporary files instead of in memory).
-Development work is starting 2016.07.02, and is expected to be released within 90 days.

-Primary Branches:
- * large-messages

-Also Includes:
+Release 3.20.00 is a small release primarily to add manpages for the various functions, and change the risp handle from a structure to just a pointer.
+Evevn though the structure contents are available in source, it makes it less tempting to modify the contents of it without using the functions.

+Main Changes:
  * risp_t
  * manpages